Content Briefs

 What a content brief contains

-Each brief includes:
+Each brief can include:

-- Title -- A descriptive name for the content piece (e.g., "EV Range Comparison Guide 2025")
+- Title -- A descriptive name for the content piece

-- Opportunity score -- How significant the visibility opportunity is (often carried over from answer gap data)
+- Opportunity score -- How significant the visibility opportunity is

 Creating a content brief